Surpassing the Ratios Conjecture in the 1-level density of Dirichlet $L$-functions: Background and New Results

 \end{enumerate} \end{theorem}

-\begin{remark} Under GRH, the left hand side of \eqref{small o equation} is $O(x^{1/2})$.
-Therefore, if we win by any amount over GRH, that is if we can replace the big-Oh with a little-oh, then we have the expected asymptotic for the 1-level density for any $f$ of arbitrarily large finite support.
+\begin{remark} Under GRH, the left hand side of \eqref{small o equation} is $O(x^{1/2}\log q)$.
+Therefore, if we win by more than a logarithm over GRH, then we have the expected asymptotic for the 1-level density for $\f$ of arbitrarily large finite support.